-Buckwheat hulls, this information applies to most grain hulls.
-They add very few nutrients to the garden and have a high lignin content making them very slow to decompose.
+Buckwheat hulls and rice hulls, this information applies to most grain hulls.
+They add very few nutrients to the garden and are very slow to decompose.
 They do however make an excellent soil conditioner for heavy clay soils or areas that have poor drainage.

 The main problem with grain hulls in general is keeping them on the garden.
 Being very light and fluffy makes them easily blown away in even the slightest wind movement and difficult to use by themselves as a mulch.

-The best place and easiest method of using these grain hulls in the home garden is as the first layer in sheet composting rather than your vegetable growing area during the season.
-Rough up the top 1 inch, 2.5 cm, of soil.
-Then spread the hulls 1-2 inches, 2.5 -5.0 cm thick and cover with an 1-2 inches of hay straw or any other mulch that will keep the hulls in place.
+The easiest method of using grain hulls in the home garden is as the first layer in sheet composting rather than your vegetable growing area during the season.
+Rough up the top 1 inch, (2.5 cm), of soil.
+Then spread the hulls 1-2 inches, (2.5 -5.0 cm) thick and cover with an 1-2 inches (2.5 -5.0 cm) of hay straw or any other mulch that will keep the hulls in place.
 Thoroughly wet the top mulch, this will percolate down to the hulls and nature will take over from there.

-For all the difficulties grain hull present they are well worth the extra effort to handle because of the splendid job of they do of opening up these poor draining clay soils.
+For all the difficulties grain hull present they are well worth the extra effort to handle because of the great job of they do of opening up these poor draining clay soils.

 Our little wriggly friends love them too, they will convert these hulls into compost in about four months.

-Hay is mostly carbon.
-Of all the different types of mulch hay is one of the most common.
-The greener the hay the more nitrogen it contains, however this nitrogen is lost very quickly and even good quality shed stored hay will rapidly deteriorate with time.
-The tough, woody stems of poor quality hay make it difficult to absorb moisture and good quality leafy hay is not much better.
+Hay is mostly carbon, of all the different types of mulch, hay is one of the most common.
+The greener the hay the more nitrogen it contains, however this nitrogen is lost very quickly and even good quality shed stored hay will rapidly deteriorate.

-Pasture hay needs to be weathered before using as mulch Even the seed from good quality grasses are not desirable in the veggie garden, without even mentioning the countless weeds seeds that will turn your veggie garden into a weeding nightmare.
+Pasture hay needs to be weathered before using as mulch, even the seed from good quality grasses are not desirable in the veggie garden and if left to germinate will turn your garden into a weedy nightmare.

-The best way to overcome the seed and poor water absorption qualities of hay is to leave the bales to spoil.
-If you have the space, break open the bales to expose the inside of the bale to the elements, this will cause any seed to germinate.
-Turning the hay over a few times will prevent them from taking root and they will wither and die.
-Once all the seed has been germinated and died it is good for mulching.
+The best way to overcome this is to leave the bales to spoil, similar to treating straw bales, but for different reasons.
+By exposes the bale to the elements much of the seed will germinate, turning the hay over a few times will prevent them from taking root and they will wither and die.
+Once all the seed has germinated and died it is good for mulching.

-Grass/lawn clipping are especially high in nitrogen during the new growth period in spring and also again in the autumn/fall.
-Don’t layer onto the garden too thick.
+Lawn clipping are especially high in nitrogen during the new growth period in spring and also again in the fall.
+Don’t layer them onto the garden too thick.
 Clipping are incredibly wet even in hot dry weather and tend to mat down, going slimy and stink.

-If you have an excess available they can be spread out somewhere for a day or two to dry before adding to the garden preventing this to some extent.
-What a bonus it is in the fall/autumn period when there are plenty of leaves on the lawn, you can mow the lawns, shred the leaves, and put the whole mix straight down as perfect mulch.
+If you have an excess available they can be spread out somewhere for a few days to dry before adding to the garden and preventing this to some extent.
+What a bonus it is in the fall when there are plenty of leaves on the lawn, you can mow the lawns, shred the leaves, and put the whole mix straight down as perfect mulch.

 Dry leaves are mostly carbon, low in nitrogen but rich in minerals, while living green leaves contain abundant nitrogen.
-The fallen leaves from most trees make excellent mulch and we will deal here only with leaves fallen in the autumn/fall.
-Green leaves are covered in the shrub and tree pruning section further down in this list of different types of mulch.
+The fallen leaves from most trees make excellent mulch and we will deal here only with leaves fallen in the fall.

 Of the types of mulch that gardeners have, leaves are often the second most available source of home grown organic matter.
 Unfortunately, this is usually a famine or feast situation.